 - Representatives, like salespeople and agents, are doing business in the state on behalf of your LLC

-If you’re unsure whether or not you need to file for foreign qualification in Massachusetts, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Massachusetts, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Massachusetts?

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Massachusetts.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining, defending, or settling a proceeding in Massachusetts court

 - Conducting activities solely related to internal affairs, like meetings of LLC members and/or managers

 - Having accounts at financial institutions in the state

 - Maintaining offices or agencies whose only purpose is the transfer, exchange, and registration of the company’s own securities

 - Selling products or services through independent contractors

 - Facilitating orders accepted outside the state before becoming contracts